MicrosoftDocs/fabric-docs/docs/workload-development-kit/extensibility-back-end.md

 ## Workspace

-If you try to run the Sample to make changes on the backend be sure you are in a named workspace, and not in the default *My Workspace*.
+If you are a connecting a backend to the Sample Workload, be aware that your item must belong to a workspace that has is associated to a capacity.
+By default, the "My Workspace" workspace is not associated to a capacity.
 Otherwise, you might get this error:

 :::image type="content" source="./media/extensibility-back-end/copy-item.png" alt-text="Screenshot of UI for naming a sample workload item.":::